A Normal Blood Pressure Range: What Do the Numbers Mean?

-A 120 over 80 blood pressure or under is considered to be normal.
-At this point, no medical mediations are necessary, but individuals are encouraged to sustain a healthy lifestyle while still monitoring blood pressures as advised.
+Ultimately, a 120 over 80 BP or under is considered to be a normal BP.
+At this point, no medical mediations are necessary.
+People are, however, encouraged to sustain a healthy lifestyle while still monitoring BP as advised.

 An elevated reading of 120 to 129 and less than 80 is also known as prehypertension.
 This is essentially a predictive warning sign of developing high blood pressure, or hypertension.

-While hypertension was previously diagnosed at 140 over 90 or higher, new guidelines indicated in the chart above, identify the first stage hypertension blood pressure range is measured at 130 to 139 or 80 to 89.
+Hypertension was previously diagnosed at 140 over 90 or higher.
+However, new guidelines identify the first stage hypertension BP range is measured at 130 to 139 or 80 to 89.

-Before being diagnosed with hypertension, your doctor will likely take two to three blood pressure readings each at three or more separate appointments according to the Mayo Clinic.
+Before being diagnosed with hypertension, your doctor will likely take two to three BP readings each.
+This may be over three or more separate appointments according to the Mayo Clinic.
 Calculating average blood pressure also helps provide a more accurate picture of current status, as pressures naturally fluctuate throughout the day.

-If managing diabetes, heart failure, and other conditions, blood pressures are recommended to be kept below 130/85.
-However, a primary care can help determine a safe range for you, along with recognize any concern for too low of readings.
+If managing diabetes, heart failure, and other conditions, BPs are recommended to be kept below 130/85.
+However, primary care can help determine a safe range for you, along with recognizing any concern for too low of readings.

 Causes, Risk Factors, and Consequences of High Blood Pressure

-While there is no accredited blood pressure chart by age, weight, and gender, each variable, amongst others, can influence readings.
-WebMD suggests while the exact causes of high blood pressure are not known, these factors likely play a role:
+While there is no accredited BP chart by age, weight, and gender, each variable, amongst others, can influence readings.
+WebMD suggests while the exact causes of high BP are not known, these factors likely play a role:

 • Poor diet, including too much salt and alcohol consumption